What we do - why you should join

 Will my employer know if I become a member?

-Your employer will not be notified when you become a member and you can choose to not disclose this information to your employer.
+Your employer will not be notified by CPSU when you become a member; whether you inform your employer is up to you.

 Does the union support me if I am not a member?

-CPSU only provides advice and representation to its members but help negotiate work conditions, entitlements and pay, and policies that can benefit every employee in a workplace.
+CPSU only provides advice and representation to its members.
+However we help negotiate work conditions, entitlements and pay, and policies that can benefit every employee in a workplace.

 How much does it cost to join the union and what is it used for?